Idaho man admits to federal hate crime in fatal beating of gay man

 Kelly Schneider admits in court documents he lured victim Steven Nelson to a remote area and used steel-toed boots to kick Nelson 20 to 30 times while Nelson begged for his life.

-The plea agreement documents filed in Boise's U.S. District Court Wednesday also said Schneider posed a sex solicitation ad online to set up the meeting with Nelson.
+The plea agreement documents filed in Boise's U.S. District Court Wednesday also said Schneider posted a sex solicitation ad online to set up the meeting with Nelson.

 The documents say Schneider admitted stripping Nelson of his clothes after the assault and stealing his car.